skedgeme/wrecker/examples/README.md

 ### `wrecker`
 `wrecker` is a HTTP benchmarking library for profiling several API actions.

-`wrecker`'s API types are type alias, so clients can conform to the interface without depending on the `wrecker` package.

 ### Example

 Here is an example client script.